Toronto Works and Emergency Services: Water and sewage

-Toronto maintained a network of water filtration plants, pumping stations and reservoirs providing water to the city.
+Toronto (1998–present) maintained a network of water filtration plants, pumping stations and reservoirs providing water to the city.
 Some facilities were located outside the city, with two reservoirs and one water tank located in York Region.
 Sewage treatment facilities were located along Lake Ontario to treat water from households and industry and commercial consumers before there were released into the lake, while sludge was sent to dumps and other facilities in the province.

 The department also spearheaded public works projects to, amongst other things, repairs sewers, manage water networks, and maintain city facilities.
 For example, in 1999, Toronto piloted front-loading washing machines in public housing to assess water and energy savings.
 Toronto's Works and Emergency Services Department partnered with industry (including Maytag Appliances, Enbridge Consumers Gas, Procter & Gamble and Harco Company) and the Toronto Housing Company.

 In 1998, Toronto Water took over as the body responsible for water and sewage treatment in the city.

 Solid Waste Management

 The department was responsible for the city's solid waste management, including green bin and grey box garbage collection and blue box recycling.

 The city once owned landfills in the Greater Toronto Area but later solid waste was shipped to a city-owned landfill near St. Thomas, Ontario and another facility in Michigan.
 However, services for the administrative district of Etobicoke were contracted out to a private firm under a contract entered into by the former city of Etobicoke.

 The department offered public tours of its waste facilities for people interested in learning more about recycling and garbage treatment and disposal.

+Waste collection, landfills, and waste transfer stations are now managed by Toronto Solid Waste Management.